 SUPER SEARCH TIMELINE

 Polk County Public Schools and the Florida School Boards Association aim to have a new superintendent of schools in place by July 1, 2021.
-The process until then includes surveys, community forums and interviews with candidates.
+The process includes surveys, community forums and interviews with candidates.
 Take a look at the search timeline below.